Clinical Psychology

 • Preferred undergraduate Grade Point Average (GPA) of 3.00 on a 4.00 scale for the last two years of college and for psychology courses.

-• An undergraduate major in psychology (preferred) or a minimum of 12 semester hours taken among psychology coursework.
+• An undergraduate major in psychology (preferred) or a minimum of 12 semester hours completed among psychology coursework prior to application.

 • A personal statement describing educational and career goals in psychology.